UK driving offence codes and penalty points

 SP10: Exceeding goods vehicle speed limits.
 Three to six points.

-SP 30: Exceeding statutory speed limit on a public road.
+SP 30: Exceeding the statutory speed limit on a public road.
 Three to six points.

-SP 50: Exceeding speed limit on a motorway.
+SP 50: Exceeding the speed limit on a motorway.
 Three to six points.

 TS 10: Failing to comply with traffic light signals.
 Three points.

-TS50: Failing to comply with traffic sign (excluding stop signs, traffic lights or double white lines).
+TS50: Failing to comply with a traffic sign: excluding stop signs, traffic lights or double white lines.
 Three points.

 TT99: Signifies disqualification under 'totting-up' procedure. i.e. the driver has been disqualified due to reaching 12 or more penalty points within a three year period.